richelbilderbeek/chapter_paradata/README.md

 ## Abstract 1: theoretical computational research

+ * @Lisa: I suggest this approach, as it will result in a cleaner chapter, but the relevance is less apparent than the second abstract
  * Data is simulated
+ * Focus on theoretical biology

 Here we define paradata as the data that describes the generation of data.
 In theoretical computational research, the data generated is mostly simulated,